jamiegoodnight/WhiteBoarding-Server/README.md

 # Back-End

-This is the back-end repository for Use My Tech Stuff.
+This is the back-end repository for WhiteBoard.